peachch/rdme/ac.md

 The review text looks hasty, and the problems identified are minor, while the low rating scores(*Soundness: 1.5, Reproducibility: 1, Datasets: 1, Software: 1*) but with highest confidence (*Confidence: 5*) are not justified with convincing reasons.
 We appreciate AC's attention to the fairness issue in the decision:

 1\.**Lack of objectivity and evidence**.
 The reviewer for weaknesses, "lack of details," and "validity concerns" are hasty and unrealistic.
- -"Lack of details (method, experiment, and result)".
+ - "Lack of details (method, experiment, and result)".
 We have presented detailed methodology descriptions (including the pre-training and fine-tuning framework in Figure 2 and Figure 3, respectively) and solid experiments (contains ablation studies and a case study in Section 4) and the baselines and our model training parameters in the Appendix to help others reproduce, as emphasized in our response to Reviewer dQ55.